ansible-community/ara/README.rst

 =========================
 tl;dr
 -----
-ARA_ records Ansible_ Playbook runs seemlessly to make them easier to visualize, understand and troubleshoot.
+ARA_ records Ansible_ Playbook runs seamlessly to make them easier to visualize, understand and troubleshoot.
 It integrates with Ansible wherever you run it.